clemsos/writings/_quora/2013-05-17-If-robots-decide-to-exterminate-the-human-race-how-would-they-do-it.md

 language: en
 title: |
-    If robots decide to exterminate the human race, how would they do it? - Quora
+    If robots decide to exterminate the human race, how would they do it?
 ---

 Take over power plants